-In reality, businesses often seek financing to make ends meet, especially in the short term or during periods of growth.
-There are many financing products to choose from, but one option that may be a good fit for your business is a revolving line of credit.
+Businesses often seek financing to make ends meet, especially in the short periods of time or during times of growth.
+There are many types of credit financing products to choose from, but one option that may be a good fit for your business is a revolving line of credit.
 In this post, we’ll explain what a revolving line of credit is and how it can benefit your operations.

 - Compared to business credit cards, revolving lines of credit usually have a more competitive interest rate, often just a few points above the prime rate for borrowers with good credit.

-- A revolving line of credit can be more cost-effective than a term loan, as term loans require proceeds to be paid out in a lump sum at closing, whereas lines are only drawn upon when needed.
-This means that interest is only charged on funds while they are being used on a line.
+- A revolving line of credit can be more cost-effective than a term loan, as term loans require proceeds to be paid out in a lump sum at closing.
+In comparison, lines are only drawn upon when needed.
+This means that you'll pay interest only on funds while they are being used on a line.

-- Typical business loans cannot be added to and do not allow the credit limit to be “reused,” even after paid off.
-With a revolving line of credit, the available credit increases as payments are made, giving it more flexibility than an installment loan.
+- Typically, business loans can't be added to and don't allow the credit limit to be “reused,” even after paid off.
+With a revolving credit account, the available credit increases as payments are made, giving it more flexibility than an installment loan.

-- Credit Score: Revolving lines of credit can sometimes be a harder to qualify for, so do your research to determine what your business and personal credit scores are.
+- Credit Score: Revolving lines of credit can sometimes have strict credit score requirements, so you should determine what your business and personal credit scores are.
 If you have items that can be resolved, do it before applying.
-For things that cannot be removed from your credit report, write a professional letter of explanation for the delinquent item, so that the lender understands what happened and how it will be resolved.
+For items that can't be removed from your credit history, write a professional letter of explanation for the delinquent item, so that the lender understands what happened and how it will be resolved.

 - Cash Flow: While lenders understand that a business can have cash flow ebbs and flows, they usually won’t lend to a company that is constantly “cash poor.”
 When applying for a line of credit, show historical trends for cash flow, and have a plan for paying back any draws that you plan to use.For example, a retailer that needs lots of inventory in September may show that sales during the holiday months of November and December will provide the required amount needed for payback.